Apartment hotel: Extended stay hotels

-The Residence Inn chain was launched in 1975 in Wichita, Kansas by Jack DeBoer, and acquired by Marriott Corporation in 1987.
+The Residence Inn chain was launched in 1975 in Wichita, Kansas, by Jack DeBoer, and acquired by Marriott Corporation in 1987.
 As of April 2005, there were over 450 Residence Inn hotels in the United States, Canada, and Mexico.
 Staybridge Suites and Candlewood Suites, both owned by the InterContinental Hotels Group, are two examples of hotels designed for business and extended stay travelers.
 Another brand of extended-stay hotels is Homewood Suites, which is part of Hilton Worldwide.
 One brand came from the merger of Extended Stay America and Homestead Hotels, which combined in 2004 to become Extended Stay Hotels with over 670 owned and operated properties in the United States.
 A hotel chain, Choice Hotels International, franchiser for brands such as Comfort Inn, Comfort Suites, Sleep Inn, and Quality Inn, operate the MainStay Suites brand.
 They acquired the Suburban Extended Stay hotel chain in 2005, with over 150 hotels open and under development.
 The low-budget extended stay chain Intown Suites was founded in 1988, with 139 locations in 21 states.
 Since 1999 the U.S. budget lodging chain Motel 6, owned by The Blackstone Group (previously Accor), operates Studio 6, a chain of extended stay hotels with weekly rates.
 The chain provides a kitchen area in its rooms, and allows pets, and operates in 18 U.S. states and Canada.
 In the UK, Roomzzz were the first national aparthotel chain to open in 2006.
-There has been a sharp surge in business travel in India over the last few years with India becoming more integrated with the global economy and service apartment demand is going to increase significantly.
-There are many service apartments player like PAJASA having more 3000+ inventory is market working for corporates.
+There has been a sharp surge in business travel in India over the last few years with India becoming more integrated with the global economy and serviced apartment demand is going to increase significantly.
+There are many serviced apartments player like PAJASA having more 3000+ inventory is market working for corporates.

 The Ascott Limited is a serviced apartment group that has over 70,000 properties over 190 cities in more than 30 countries.